-At Level 3-4, guidelines usually are general in nature, only partially applicable to far-reaching planning efforts, and are often inadequate for resolving contested, difficult questions.
+At level 3-4, guidelines usually are general in nature, only partially applicable to far-reaching planning efforts, and are often inadequate for resolving contested, difficult questions.
 The soil conservationist at this level must use initiative to modify accepted conservation practices and develop techniques to resolve deficiencies encountered.
-Although the appellant helps resolve landowner conflicts, he is not allowed to modify accepted conservation practices or develop techniques to resolve deficiencies encountered.
+Although the appellant helps resolve problems such as landowner conflicts, he is not allowed to modify accepted conservation practices or develop techniques to resolve situations encountered.
 Consequently, the appellant's position falls short of Level 3-4.

-Factor 4, Complexity
+Factor 4, Complexity.